Tyrn/wei/the-insider-en.typ

 have disabled  access."
 And  he squeezed  himself  nimbly onto a narrow  and incredibly steep staircase spiraling along one of the outside walls.

-     Merriness ruled  the castle in  the evening  - the  grooms braided  the horses'  tails,  servants  dragged out  of the  closets huge  yew  old bows, wrapped in old rotten cloth  with silver inscriptions.
-Bemish glanced into a semi-dark  stable and froze  -  Kissur,  smiling coldly, was hiding a stubby black assault rifle in a saddlebag.
+     Merriness ruled  the castle in  the evening---the  grooms braided  the horses'  tails,  servants  dragged out  of the  closets huge  yew  old bows, wrapped in old rotten cloth  with silver inscriptions.
+Bemish glanced into a semi-dark  stable and froze---Kissur,  smiling coldly, was hiding a stubby black assault rifle in a saddlebag.

      Bemish stepped inside.
 Kissur lowered the woven bag lid.

      "What game," Bemish asked, "are we going to hunt tomorrow?"

-     "In  this area,"  Kissur  said, "people  have been hunting big  game  - boars, bears - since old times."
+     "In  this area,"  Kissur  said, "people  have been hunting big  game---boars, bears---since old times."

      A  question hung on Bemish's tongue tip, "What  kind of boar  would you hunt with an assault  rifle?"
 But Bemish licked  his lips and swallowed the question.

-     They rode out before the crescent left the black sky, equipped the same way as eight or hundred  years ago - Kissur  wore  grey  suede  tall  boots, decorated with  lilies, with high red heels but  without  spurs, green pants and  a red jacket girdled with a heavy belt made  out of gold plates - every plate depicted a beast or a fish.
+     They rode out before the crescent left the black sky, equipped the same way as eight or hundred  years ago---Kissur  wore  grey  suede  tall  boots, decorated with  lilies, with high red heels but  without  spurs, green pants and  a red jacket girdled with a heavy belt made  out of gold plates---every plate depicted a beast or a fish.
 Kissur's overcoat was also green, with two wide lanes  sewn with golden mesh.
 A bow hung  on his shoulder and a leather quiver hung behind his back; arrow  feathers, white like plastic foam, stuck out of the quiver.
 A throw-axe  hung at his belt and two yew javelins  and a sword hung at the saddle.
 The  other nobles  were  dressed the same way.
-It would  be  wrong  to call  it carnival dress  - Kissur, like the majority of Weians, dressed archaically even  in  the capital and he  practically always wore  a wide necklace,  made  out  of  jade  plates  set  in woven  gold and depicting falcons.
+It would  be  wrong  to call  it carnival dress---Kissur, like the majority of Weians, dressed archaically even  in  the capital and he  practically always wore  a wide necklace,  made  out  of  jade  plates  set  in woven  gold and depicting falcons.
 As for Bemish, he clearly understood that his hunting bib